Step Recorder

 RPA process design

 You can select the desired action from the menu on the Copilot screen.
 Design the RPA process using the web RPA Process Design (Web)and click the choice button.
+Once you enter the target URL, a Chrome browser will be created.
+Navigate to that URL and create a ChromeOpen activity.

 Entering automation tasks